sourceduty/Calendar_Math/README.md

 - Christmas Day: December 25
 - Boxing Day: December 26

-The total number of weeks in the year 2024 is approximately 52.29.
+- The total number of weeks in the year 2024 is approximately 52.29.
 This accounts for the fact that there are 366 days in 2024, due to it being a leap year.
+- Please note that public holidays can vary by province in Canada, and Good Friday's date changes each year.

  ```